Tessa Scott, PhD

-I am a Postdoctoral Fellow in the Future of Higher Education program at the University of California, Berkeley.
+I was previously a Postdoctoral Fellow in the Future of Higher Education program at the UC Berkeley in 2023 – 2024.
 I received my PhD in linguistics from UC Berkeley Department of Linguistics in Spring 2023.
 My degree is supplemented with a Designated Emphasis in Indigenous Language Revitalization.
-My dissertation is accessible here!
+My dissertation is accessible here.

-Other theoretical interests of mine are in generative syntax and morphology.
+My interests in theoretical linguistics are in generative syntax and morphology.
 My dissertation research aims to understand the nature of person features, pronominal syntax and pronominal spell out in Mam.

 RECENT WORK